jblebrun/8boy/README.md

 ## Implementation Notes

+The graphics, input, sound, and random implementations are delegated to an implementation that's provided when the engine is construucted.

+Since there were some tight restrictions on memory mapping on the ArduBoy (see below), memory reads and writes are also abstracted to component to be provided at construction time.
+The implementation includes a default memory implementation that simply maps reads and writes into a statically-allocated 4k array.
+If you're deploying to a platform with more than 4k of RAM, this implementation is probably sufficient.
+It wasn't sufficient for the ArduBoy, which is why this component ws abstracted out (see below).

 ### Be careful about implementations!

 This is an old platform, which has seen many implementations, and has lots written about it.
 Here are some things I've noticed along the way:

-* Some documentation incorrectly describes the behavior of register VF during subtraction operations.
+* Some older documentation incorrectly describes the behavior of register VF during subtraction operations.
 Quite a few of the popular resources have this wrong, but the COSMAC VIP manual does give the correct information: The VF register will be set to 1 if VX is greater than *or equal to* VY.
 That is, if a borrow does not occur.

 * In some implementations, the register load/store from memory operations leave the I register pointing to the end of memory space that was worked with.
 But some games don't operate correctly if this is the behavior.